|

 in the new plan.
 Make sure you ask the company if this is the case.

-- For some companies, pre-existing conditions can be based on symptoms
+- For some companies, pre-existing conditions can be based on signs and symptoms

 alone, a diagnosis is not needed.
 For example, if your pet had a cough